ahmedmoustafa/ALS/ALS.md

 | TACGGAAGGTCCAGGCGTTATCCGGATTTATTGGGTTTAAAGGGAGTGTAGGCGGTTGGTTAAGCGTGTTGTGAAATGTAGATGCTCAACATCTGACTTGCAGCGCGAACTGGCTGACTTGAGTACACACAACGTAGGCGGAATTCATGGTGTAGCGGTGAAATGCTTAGATATCATGAAGAACTCCGATTGCGAAGGCAGCTTACGGGAGTGTTACTGACGCTTAAGCTCGAAGGTGCGGGTATCGAACAGG | Bacteria | Bacteroidota     | Bacteroidia     | Bacteroidales                       | Prevotellaceae     | Prevotella    | disiens  |
 | TACGTAAGGGGCGAGCGTTGTCCGGAATTATTGGGCGTAAAGAGTGCGTAGGCGGCAAATTAAGTCAGATGTGAAAACTAAGGGCTCAACCCATAGATTGCATCTGAAACTGATATGCTTGAGTCAAGGAGAGGAAAGTGGAATTCCTAGTGTAGCGGTGGAATGCGTAGATATTAGGAGGAATACCGGTGGCGAAGGCGACTTTCTGGACTTGAACTGACGCTGAGGCACGAAAGCGTGGGGAGCAAACAGG | Bacteria | Firmicutes       | Clostridia      | Peptostreptococcales-Tissierellales | Fenollaria         | NA            | NA       |
 | TACGGAGGGTGCAAGCGTTACTCGGAATCACTGGGCGTAAAGGGTGCGTAGGTGGATTATCAAGTCTCTTGTGAAATCTAATAGCTTAACTATTAAATTGCTTGGGAAACTGATAGTCTAGAGTAGGGGAGAGGCAGATGGAACTCTTGGTGTAGGAGTAAAATCCGTAGATATCAAGAAGAATACCTATTGCGAAAGCGATCTGCTAGAACCTAACTGACACTGATGCACGAAAGCGTGGGGAGCAAACAGG | Bacteria | Campilobacterota | Campylobacteria | Campylobacterales                   | Campylobacteraceae | Campylobacter | hominis  |

+### Digest ASVs

+The following is only to convert the ASVs (the actual sequences) into a cryptographical hash using the [`digest`](https://rdrr.io/cran/digest/) method, which by default uses the [MD5 message-digest](https://en.wikipedia.org/wiki/MD5) algorithm -*This is entirely an option step*

 ``` r
 md5 = lapply(colnames(seqtab.nochim), digest)